gpujs/gpu.js/README.md

 Note that this **requires** the Promise API, if you need to polyfill it, you can give our 'untested polyfill' a try [here](https://github.com/picoded/small_promise.js)

 ### Creating and Running Functions
-Depending on your output type, specify the intended dimensions of your output.
-You cannot have an accelerated function that does not specify any dimensions.
+Depending on your output type, specify the intended size of your output.
+You cannot have an accelerated function that does not specify any output size.

-Dimensions of Output	 |	How to specify dimensions    |	How to reference in kernel
+Output size         	 |	How to specify output size   |	How to reference in kernel
 -----------------------|-------------------------------|--------------------------------
 1D			               |	`[length]`                   |	`myVar[this.thread.x]`
 2D		            	   |	`[width, height]`            |	`myVar[this.thread.y][this.thread.x]`